NanoBobbi/OnMyMac/README.md

 9. **scanf.c** shows the usage of scanf().
 10. **bool.c** shows the bool type in C is _Bool.
 11. **string.c** shows the usage of string.
+12. **argcAndArgv.c** shows the meaning of argc and argv arguments.